 Rosacea treatment can be broken down into five main approaches.
 The best plan is determined by the Rosacea subtype.
 At Skin Revision, we are excited to be one of the first clinics in Queensland to introduce Kleresca – a new rosacea treatment.
 Other treatment approaches include laser treatment of rosacea, prescription medical treatments, reducing rosacea triggers and diet interventions to minimise underlying inflammation.

 Kleresca is effective for subtypes 1, 2 & 3.
 It works to reduce the underlying inflammation without the need for antibiotics or prescriptions.
 It helps minimise transient redness, acne rosacea, the inflammation and swelling of the skin and early phyma.
 Because it addresses the underlying inflammation Kleresca acne treatment should prevent the progression of Rosacea.

 - Laser treatment of rosacea with IPL works by reducing the appearance of superficial non-transient capillaries.
 It can have some small effect on reducing inflammation but has no impact on the progression of the condition.
 Laser treatment of IPL is the most effective treatment to reduce the appearance of chronically dilated facial capillaries and can be used in combination Kleresca rosacea treatment or medical treatments.

 - Elimination of rosacea triggers with diet and lifestyle intervention.
 It is understood that certain foods and other factors are triggers for flushing in rosacea.
 These vary between individuals.
-Identifying and minimising exposure to these, though not a cure for rosacea and help slow the progression.
+Identifying and minimising exposure to these, though not a cure for rosacea, can help slow the progression.

 Though not clearly understood, there is growing evidence of a link between gut bacteria and rosacea.
 This has lead to the development of rosacea diet which considers the role of a fibre rich prebiotic food in gut microbiome health and its role in settling systemic inflammation and skin conditions.